commschamp/commschamp.github.io/_posts/2019-07-21-comms-release-v2.0.md

 ---
 date: 2019-07-21
-title: v2.0 of COMMS Library is released.
+title: v2.0 of COMMS Library is released
 categories:
   - news
 ---